fernandoguedes/dotfiles/README_EN.md

 ### Education
 * Information Systems - Federal University of Amazon (UFAM) - 2012/2015
-* High School/Technician Computing - Education Center FUCAPI (CESF) - 2007
+* Technician Computing - Education Center FUCAPI (CESF) - 2007

 ### Professional Experience

-__Zé Delivery - Senior Software Engineer (2020 - Present)__
+__Zé Delivery - Tech Lead (2021 - 2023)__

 __Activities:__ I work in the architecture and development of a system for onboarding, login and signup of Zé Delivery flow.
 Helps the junior/mid level developers with mentoring and peering.
 Engaged with the DevOps culture aiming at improvements in the observability and operating routines of our applications.

 I've worked with: Tech Lead, Architecture, Python, DynamoDB, Cognito, Events, PostgreSQL, AWS, Serverless, Continuous Integration, Continuos Development, TDD, Microservices, DevOps, Observability.

-__Via Varejo - Principal Software Engineer (2020 - 2021)__
+__Zé Delivery - Senior Software Engineer (2020 - 2021)__

-__Activities:__ As Principal Software Engineer (or Tribe Tech Lead), I guide squads to ensure the quality of deliveries and software evolution, working collaboratively to solve new initiatives focused on scalability, performance, architecture and distributed systems.
-In addition, I follow metrics related to the maturity model, performance of APIs and services.
+__Activities:__ I work in the architecture and development of a system for onboarding, login and signup of Zé Delivery flow.
+Helps the junior/mid level developers with mentoring and peering.
+Engaged with the DevOps culture aiming at improvements in the observability and operating routines of our applications.

-I've worked with: Tech Lead, Architecture, SRE, Go, C#, PostgreSQL, ElasticSearch, Azure, Docker, Kubernetes, Continuous Integration, Continuos Development, TDD, Microservices.
+I've worked with: Tech Lead, Architecture, Python, DynamoDB, Cognito, Events, PostgreSQL, AWS, Serverless, Continuous Integration, Continuos Development, TDD, Microservices, DevOps, Observability.

 __Resultados Digitais - Senior Software Engineer (2019 - 2020)__